kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Update kubelet to mount all volumes with `-o context` mount option, unless a Pod explicitly opts out.
-  * **Phase I**: limited to ReadWriteOncePod (RWOP) volumes, under `SELinuxMountReadWriteOncePod` feature gate.
+  * **Phase 1**: limited to ReadWriteOncePod (RWOP) volumes, under `SELinuxMountReadWriteOncePod` feature gate.
 RWOP volumes can't be used by multiple Pods and thus this cannot break any workload that mixes usage of the same volume by multiple Pods in parallel.
+  * **Phase 2**: same as Phase 1, the feature is still limited to RWOP volumes.
+    This phase enables opt-out that becomes active in Phase 3.
-  * **Phase II**: all volumes are mounted, under `SELinuxMount` feature gate.
+  * **Phase 3**: all volumes are mounted, under `SELinuxMount` feature gate.
 It can break existing applications that need to mix privileged and unprivileged Pods using the same volume in parallel.
     * We propose to send Pod events to immediately show why such Pods are stuck `ContainerCreating`.
     * We propose metrics to identify such Pods before the `SELinuxMount` feature gate is enabled, to identify potential issues before a cluster upgrade / enabling the feature gate.
     * We propose metrics to identify such Pods _after_ the `SELinuxMount` feature gate is enabled, to identify pods that are running only because they run on different nodes.
 If they landed on the same node, one of them would be stuck `ContainerCreating`, because they mix privileged and unprivileged pods.